faizansidd97/DM-PROJECT-PROPOSAL-./README.md

 3DES

 3DES works in much the same way as DES, except that goes through three cycles during the encryption process, using three keys: encryption, decryption, and another encryption.
 It has a key length of 192 bits (64 bits x 3 keys), but its actual strength is 168 bits (56 bits x 3 keys).
 This method is three times as strong as DES, yet it also means that it is three times slower because of the triple processing.
-(Strong Encryption Package, Triple DES Encryption, n.d.)
+(Strong Encryption Package, Triple DES Encryption)